Study reveals babies who look more like their dad are healthier

-SAN FRANCISCO --You may be happy to have your mother's eyes, but it could be better for your if you looked a little more like your dad, according to new research.
+SAN FRANCISCO --You may be happy to have your mother's eyes, but it could be better for you if you looked a little more like your dad, according to new research.

 The study finds babies who resemble their father at birth are more likely to spend time together with their father and, in turn, be healthier when they reach their first birthday.